Welcome to Croker-Rhyne Co., Inc. We are located in Kennesaw, Georgia (a

 The Both Sides Strategy

-My bias as a trader is very much (but not exclusively)
+Our bias as traders is very much (but not exclusively) toward the

-a brief description of the Both Sides Strategy I often employ to take
+a brief description of the Both Sides Strategy we most often employ to take our

 using long options strategies only.